Constitution

 Section 1.
 Authority to Amend

-This Constitution may be amended only by the Sovereign Prince.
+This Constitution may only be amended by the Sovereign Prince(ss).

 Section 2.
 Interpretation

-All questions of interpretation rest solely with the Sovereign Prince, whose judgment is final.
+All questions of interpretation rest solely with the Sovereign Prince(ss), whose judgment is final.

 ✠ CONCLUSION ✠

-This Constitution affirms the ancient sovereignty, hereditary rights, and ceremonial authority of the Royal House of Bradley–Ua Bhrolcháin.
+This Constitution affirms the ancient sovereignty, hereditary rights, and ceremonial authority of the Imperial and Royal House of Bradley–Ua Bhrolcháin.

 It stands as the governing document of the House, binding upon all members, officers, and institutions under the authority of the Sovereign Prince.

-Given under Our Hand and Seal, By the Sovereign Prince of the Royal House of Bradley.
+Given under Our Hand and Seal, By the Sovereign Prince of the Imperial and Royal House of Bradley.